Cats in Australia: Control

+Cats are difficult to control for their behavioral patterns, agility, and reproduction rates to overcome artificial barriers, trapping, and baiting.

-Trapping success is varied as most cats resist trapping due to their cautious nature.
-Trap–neuter–return is the method most favoured by animal welfare groups.
-While many cats are captured this way, the logistics are difficult in remote regions, and some studies suggest it only stabilizes cat populations.
+Dog detection is effective to find cats.
+For trapping, Trap–neuter–return is the most favored method by animal welfare groups, although the logistics are difficult particularly in remote regions, and it may stabilizes cat populations instead.

-Shooting is seen by many as the only effective form of control with ground shooting is the most common and resource intensive.
-Aerial shooting is difficult due to their size and ability to climb, burrow and survive injury.
-Shooting in general is largely ineffectual due to the high costs and that it does not address the source of the problem.
-Historically shooting has been opposed by animal welfare groups and continues to be discouraged.
+Shooting is the most commonly taken measure.
+Ground shooting is effective and resource intensive, while cats often evade and survive aerial shooting.
+However, shooting is generally expensive and ineffectual to address the source of the problem, and has been a topic of animal welfare issues.
 Some varmint hunters, such as Barry Green, face backlash and even death threats for the culling of the feral cats.

-Baiting is used as most native animals have a high tolerance to it, but its use with cats is seen to be generally not effective.
-Cats prefer live game and are tolerant to high doses, so specialised baits are required for cats.
-Baiting is expensive and its effectiveness as a means of control for cats is inconclusive.
-Furthermore, baiting in some jurisdictions, such as Victoria and Queensland, is subject to restrictions.
-Animal welfare groups advocate for alternatives due to it being a less than humane option.
+Baiting is preferred to avoid harms on native species, but is also expensive and its effectiveness has been questioned.
+Baiting in some jurisdictions, such as Victoria and Queensland, is subject to restrictions, and animal welfare groups advocate for alternatives.

-Exclosure fences capable of stopping cats from entering or exiting an area required complex construction and are extremely expensive.
-This is usually used to create a "safe haven" from cats.
-As such the best natural barrier, water, makes control on islands less difficult.
+Exclosure fences may ease the control particularly on islands, however it requires complex constructions and can be extremely expensive.
+Following the 2019–2020 bushfires, an exclusion fence had been built on private property around some of the burnt land in Kangaroo Island.

 The idea of reintroducing Tasmanian devils has been proposed, due to their effectiveness in cat control in areas where they are present, however has not gained traction.

-Pintupi, Nyirripi and other Western Desert peoples in Western Australia and Northern Territory have been hunting cats to use as a food source and for bush medicine for decades, but in 2015 they were also participating in a program with ecologists to help monitor and reduce cat predation on threatened species.

 Eradication

 In 2016, the federal government announced a program to eradicate cats from Bruny Island, French Island, Christmas Island, Dirk Hartog Island and Kangaroo Island.

 Kangaroo Island's population is estimated at between 3,000–5,000 and is targeted at being cat free by 2030.
-The 2019–2020 bushfires complicated eradication efforts, as the gradual regrowth of the burnt brush creates favourable conditions for cat breeding and makes them more difficult to hunt.
+The 2019–2020 bushfires complicated eradication efforts, as the gradual regrowth of the burnt brush creates cat habitats and increased difficulty to hunt.
 By the end of 2021, at least 850 cats had been removed from the burnt area at the western end of the island using grooming traps with state-of-the-art technology and cameras.

-In addition, an exclusion fence had been built on private property around some of the burnt land, helping to protect the populations of Kangaroo Island dunnart and southern brown bandicoot.
+Pintupi, Nyirripi, and other Western Desert peoples in Western Australia and Northern Territory have been hunting cats for food sources and bush medicine for decades.
+In 2015, they also participated in a controlling program.